forstmeier/numermatic/README.md

 > :warning: This application is still in development.

-The "transform" step of the training flow is currently failing and is a help wanted issue.
-The `models` and `end` Lambda functions still need to be wrapped up.
+The "transform" step of the training flow is currently failing and is a **help wanted** issue.
+The `models` and `end` Lambda functions still need to be wrapped up and incorporated into the full execution flow.
 Not all of the Lambdas have been comprehensively tested yet either.

 #### Future Work

 1. An email notification with the presigned URLs for the trained model when it's completed.
 2. Replace the hard-coded XGBoost with a custom image to accept more frameworks.
+3. Improve user experience with a UI element or simplified helper scripts.
-3. TBD
+4. TBD

 These are likely dependent on Numerai community support and/or code contributions.